0xMYsteRy/INTP-SELF/README.md

-# INTP | Logician -  Introverted, Intuitive, Thinking, and Prospecting
+# INTP | Logician -  Introverted, Intuitive, Thinking, Perceiving

 ## How to engage with INTP
 We don't bother with small talk.
 We just don't. </br>